odpi/egeria-docs/site/docs/guides/admin/configuring-the-omag-server-platform.md

     This is the default setting.

+## Additional HTTP headers

+By default, the security connectors use only basic authentication.
+To improve the security checks there is the possibility to add additional headers that will be passed to the security plugins and even further, propagated on federated queries.

+How it works:

+When `header.name.list` is set, the HttpRequestHeadersFilter puts all specified headers in a ThreadLocal variable.
+By default, this list is empty.

+ThreadLocal ensures headers consistency between different requests (threads).
+The HttpHeadersThreadLocal class which holds the ThreadLocal is in the http-helper module; therefore this functionality can be used in any module that includes http-helper.

 ## Transport Layer Security (TLS)

 Transport layer security describes the security applied to API calls made between servers.
 The most commonly known transport layer security is SSL.